Mondocane: Plot

 On the beach outside a favela, young boys Pietro and Cristian fish a crucifix out of the ocean.
 Cristian has a seizure and is cared for by Pietro.
 Pietro tells Cristian that he has been given a task by the Ants, a local gang made up mostly of children, he is supposed to burn down a pet store called Mondocane (Dog World).
 The two return to the fishing boat they live aboard with an old man.
 That night they burn down the shop together.

 A police officer, Katia, investigates the scene of the arson.
 She interviews a young girl, Sabrina, who often snuck out of her orphanage to see the dogs in the pet shop.
 After questioning, she takes Sabrina back to the orphanage where we discover that Katia had grown up there herself.

 Pietro is taken to see Hothead.
 He refuses to join the gang unless Cristian is allowed to join too.
 The gang does not want Cristian because of his seizure disorder and so reject Pietro.
 Pietro tells Cristian the news just as the old man they live with dies suddenly.
 The two boys take the crucifix and go looking for the Ants.
 After seeing stray children rounded up by law enforcement, they are taken to the Ants and Hothead.
 They are allowed to join the gang on the condition that they help break into a wealthy person’s home.
 Inside they find the owner hiding in a closet and Cristian informs the gang.
 She is threatened for the combination to her safe.
 Pietro looks away while Cristian does not.
 They are both made members of the gang.

 Pietro and Cristian sneak onto a beach patronized by wealthy people.
 There, they meet Sabrina, her orphanage takes the children there every day for exercise.
-She recognizes that they are from the favela, but swears not to tell anyone if they take her to see her parent’s grave, located in a forbidden area.
+She recognizes that they are from the favela, but swears not to tell anyone if they take her to see her parents' grave, located in a forbidden area.
 The boys agree.